Help For Problem Behaviour

 Behaviours develop through a combination of breed, individual personality, medical issues and prior experiences.
 Our job is to piece together all the different elements which tell your dog’s story so we can develop an individualised treatment plan.

 The types of behaviour problems we can help with include issues involving anxieties, fears, aggressive behaviour (sometimes referred to as ‘reactive‘ behaviour), separation-related issues (sometimes referred to as separation anxiety) and repetitive behaviours.

 Click button above to schedule a chat & receive immediate management/safety advice or jump straight to step 2!

 Click button above to select provisional appointment, complete pre-assessment questions & pay deposit

 We’ll then email your vet with our online Veterinary Referral (vets may use link above)

 Lastly, we’ll contact you to confirm your appointment!

 What to Expect

 One-off Behaviour Consultations are charged at £285.00 to include assessment and report with advice and recommendations.
-A non-refundable deposit of 50% of the consultation fee is payable at the time of appointment booking; and the final balance will be automatically taken 48 hours prior to your scheduled appointment date.
+A non-refundable deposit of £50 is payable at the time of appointment booking; and the final balance will be automatically taken 48 hours prior to your scheduled appointment date.

 You are encouraged to consider booking a Behaviour Package as these are more cost effective in the long run for you; and both you and your dog will benefit from more regular ‘hands-on’ support.
 Contact us for package details and costs.